berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ### Partitioning By Collectors
 ##### `static partitioningBy(ISObjectPredicate predicate)`

-Returns a `SObjectCollector` that partitions the SObject input arguments according to `predicate` and organizes them into a `Map<Boolean, Object>`. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p>
+Returns a `SObjectCollector` that partitions the SObject input arguments according to `predicate` and organizes them into a `Map<Boolean, Object>`. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p>

 ###### Parameters
 |Param|Description|